Jayich-Lab/double-pass-breadboard/2024-04-version/README.md

 * 1x [LM1-A Rotating Inner Carriage](https://www.thorlabs.com/thorproduct.cfm?partnumber=LM1-A)

 Note: the optics above are an example that can be used for 728nm light.
 When considering different wavelengths, the Fiber Port, PBS, mirrors, lens, and waveplates may need to be changed.

+# Future improvements

+* The addition of beam shaping optics before the AOM can greatly improve diffrication efficiency